lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-sharing-folders.md

 ---
 title: Share folders
 seo-title: Share folders
-description: Brand Portal does not support asset ingestion so assets must be published to Brand Portal from a pre-configured AEM Author instance.
-Published assets are not accessible to non-admin users of Brand Portal, unless configured while configuring replication with AEM instance, and need to be shared with them.
+description: Brand Portal does not support asset ingestion so assets must be published to Brand Portal from a pre-configured Experience Manager Assets Author instance.
+Published assets are not accessible to non-admin users of Brand Portal, unless configured while configuring replication with Experience Manager instance, and need to be shared with them.
-seo-description: Brand Portal does not support asset ingestion so assets must be published to Brand Portal from a pre-configured AEM Author instance.
-Published assets are not accessible to non-admin users of Brand Portal, unless configured while configuring replication with AEM instance, and need to be shared with them.
+seo-description: Brand Portal does not support asset ingestion so assets must be published to Brand Portal from a pre-configured Experience Manager Assets Author instance.
+Published assets are not accessible to non-admin users of Brand Portal, unless configured while configuring replication with Experience Manager instance, and need to be shared with them.
 uuid: 340d0a49-b708-4f0e-9fb8-99c824942f34
 content-type: reference
 topic-tags: sharing